alcarinn/alcarinn.github.io/README.md

 Finally, one strategy in communication catches the eye: <b>don't mention the Green Liberal party (PVL).</b>

 ## Who's talking ?
-Aside from the information released by each party through their Twitter account, we will analyze the appearances of representatives of each party on RTS.
+Aside from the information released by each party through their Twitter account, we analyze the appearances of representatives of each party on RTS.
 RTS is the media where a large number of the romandy population get information about the political parties and their views.
 Therefore, the representation of each party on these platforms is crucial for them to convey their messages.
 Below is a comparison between the contributors appearing in RTS broadcasts during the 2015 and 2019 election years.

 <div id="contributorProportions" style="min-width: 310px; height: 400px; margin: auto"></div>

 > **Which party uses more emojis ?**<br>
-The Green Party uses nearly two times more emojis than any other party.
+The green party uses nearly two times more emojis than any other party.
 In fact, even their name on twitter, Les VERTS suisses 🌻 contains an emoji.
 Their most used emoji is 🌍.

 # 3. Topics to pick

 ## I see dead topics
-In order to understand what political topics were being discussed with on RTS and Twitter, we first conducted LDA topic modeling using the RTS subtitles, speechToText and summaries.
+In order to understand what political topics were being discussed with on RTS and Twitter, we first conducted <a target="blank" class = "link" href="https://towardsdatascience.com/nlp-extracting-the-main-topics-from-your-dataset-using-lda-in-minutes-21486f5aa925">LDA topic modeling</a> using the RTS subtitles and summaries.
+It results in a list of topics with an associated set of word for each of them.
 Below are word cloud representations of selected topics with our title assignments.

 <div id="LDAModeling9" align="center">
     <br>